 Do you make exceptions to the requirements to go through recruitment?

-No. Our Panhellenic chapters have a strong commitment to academic achievement; the all-Panhellenic GPA is currently 3.463.
+No. Our Panhellenic chapters have a strong commitment to academic achievement; the all-Panhellenic GPA is currently 3.481.
 Potential members should display a similar commitment and prioritize their academic responsibilities before seeking sorority membership.
 Likewise, our fraternities and sororities expect members to hold themselves to higher standards of personal behavior than the average student might.
 Therefore students who are not in good disciplinary standing with the university are not eligible to join these organizations.
+We strongly recommend making refundable airline reservations in case students' final fall academic record makes them ineligible to participate; those who are ineligible will not be able to move into their residence hall until Sunday, January 14th, 2018.

 What if I am trying to resolve an issue with a grade in a course (make-up exam, received an incomplete, petitioning to have a grade changed, etc.)?